At the Main Office

 Assist our facilities manager with routine maintenance, repairs and related projects at our shelter units.
 Activities could include organizing, cleaning and gardening.
 Our shelters are located in Boulder, Lafayette and Longmont.

 At least one of the following: carpentry, plumbing, electrical, painting.
 Ability to work independently.

 Provide our housing Case Manager with Spanish translations.
 Translate face-to- face conversations, phone conversations and occasionally interpret written documents.
 This opportunity is located in Boulder.

 Must demonstrate professional fluency in Spanish and English.
 Must uphold confidentiality policy and be sensitive to issues that may arise.

 Flexible, prefer 3 – 6 hours a month for at least six months.

-Assist case manager with administrative projects such as entering notes into client database, tracking and entering client statistics, filing, copies, etc. Could also include some follow up with residents, organization of donations and assisting the case manager in preparing units before residents move in.
+Assist case manager with administrative projects such as entering notes into participant database, tracking and entering participant statistics, filing, copies, etc. Could also include some follow up with residents, organization of donations and assisting the case manager in preparing units before residents move in.